 The DSL light illuminates when the Modem is connected to a DSL line and the unit is able to synchronize to the DSL signal from the ISP.
 When it flashes, the Modem's built-in DSL modem is training for the DSL service.

 Internet Light

 When the Internet light glows steadily, the Modem is connected to the DSL provider.

-Ethernet Light
+Ethernet Lights

-The Ethernet light illuminates when the Modem is connected to a computer via its yellow Ethernet port.
+The Ethernet lights illuminate when the Modem is connected to one or more computers via its yellow Ethernet ports.